 2. Configure Environment Variables

-Add these variables to your deployment target’s env section:
+Add these variables to your deployment target’s container.environment section:

 SUPABASE_URL: https://your-project.supabase.co